jst-seminar-rostlab-tum/wfp-hungermap-docs/README.md

 2. **Commercial License**: Available for businesses requiring proprietary use.
 Contact the Center for Software Engineering Excellence at partners@csee.tech for more information.
 Failure to comply with either license will constitute a violation of intellectual property rights.

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus](https://docusaurus.io/), a modern open-source static website generator.

 ### Installation